lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 A composite key MUST contain two component public keys.
 The order of the component keys is determined by the definition of the corresponding algorithm identifier as defined in section {{sec-alg-ids}}.

-TODO - FIXME -- the next paragraph is about to become incorrect when we remove the nested OIDs.

-Some applications may need to reconstruct the `SubjectPublicKeyInfo` objects corresponding to each component public key. {{sec-alg-ids}} provides the necessary algorithm identifiers and parameters for doing this reconstruction.
+Some applications may need to reconstruct the `SubjectPublicKeyInfo` objects corresponding to each component public key. {{tab-kem-algs}} in {{sec-alg-ids}} provides the necessary mapping between composite and their component algorithms for doing this reconstruction.

 When the CompositePublicKey must be provided in octet string or bit string format, the data structure is encoded as specified in {{sec-encoding-rules}}.

-### Key Usage {#sec-keyusage}

-Protocols such as X.509 [RFC5280] that specify a key usage along with the public key.
-For composite keys, a single key usage is specified for the entire public key and it MUST apply to all component keys.
-For example if a composite key is marked with a key usage of digitalSignature, then all component keys MUST be capable of producing digital signatures and handled with policies appropriate for digital signature keys.
-The composite mechanism MUST NOT be used to implement mixed-usage keys, for example, where a digitalSignature and a keyEncipherment key are combined together into a single composite key.

-Specifications of explicit composite key types must specify allowable key usages for that type based on the types of the components.

 ## CompositePrivateKey {#sec-priv-key}